As well as spooled-file conversion to PDF files,

 please be aware that many of the features, as listed below,

-will have (minor) limitations.
+will have some arbitrary limitations.

 OS400 is the operating system for